6 ways NOT to pay off holiday credit card debt

 out a payday loan

 Payday loans are essentially very high-interest loans that provide an advance on your paycheck, so be sure to read the fine print, says Long.
 "These loans come with big fees, and you'll end up paying more in the long run than if you just waited until you're paid to pay off the credit card," she adds.

 move: Make adjustments to your paycheck

 There are ways to alter how much income tax you pay on a short-term basis.
 "You can increase your take-home pay by increasing your allowances temporarily -- as long as you usually get a tax refund," says Paula Langguth Ryan, author of "Bounce Back from Bankruptcy."
 "This will give you more disposable income to put toward paying off those holiday bills quickly."
-In a similar vein, if you expect a tax refund, you could file your return early so you can get the money to pay off bills faster.
+In a similar vein, if you expect a tax refund, you could file your return early so you can get the money to help accelerate your payoff plan.

 off your cards without a plan

 If you owe a balance on more than one account, choosing an amount each month and divvying it up equally among accounts is not advisable, says Gahler.
 The same goes for paying just the minimum amount due on your accounts.
 "It will be hard to get out of debt for the long term that way," he says.

 Focus on the highest interest rate card first